GeektownUSA/GTU-Localize/README.md

 - GTU_L_LocalizeHREFs() (if enabled) will find all classes matching "gtu_localize_href" and localize that link.
 - Additional Scripts can be entered as comma-seperated strings, ie "OneFunctionHere,AnotherFunctionThere".
 Scripts will be called after geolocation is complete.
-Added framework for save/update Locations to update Store Locator Plus CSV's
+Added framework for save/update Locations to update Store Locator Plus CSV's Added GTU_L_LocalPrefix / GTU_L_GetLocalPrefix to output / return the prefix for localized links.

-0.2.1
+GTU_L_GetSubdomain_ID() now looks to get_blog_details / post_name to determine a match.
+Added "Edit [Location CPT]" link to all pages when a Subdirectory is active.
+When on the parent directory, the corporate location is edited.
+(This feature breaks (and is disabled) on admin pages).
+Created system for "Local Business" schema
+- Created "Localization Settings" options
+- JSON-LD is output in the header for any page where the function is displayed 0.2.1
 ---
 Fixed an issue where Geolocation replaced session data in some instances.
 When geolocation was turned off, locations could not be manually loaded.